adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 - classifying each pair independently, and
 - then learning an object classifier by weighting the contribution of each pair

-This allows for recognition over arbitrary(임의) camera trajectories(궤도), without requiring explicit training over the potentially infinite number of camera paths and lengths.
+제안 방식의 장점 : This allows for recognition over arbitrary(임의) camera trajectories(궤도), without requiring explicit training over the potentially infinite number of camera paths and lengths.

-Building these pairwise relationships then naturally extends to the next-best-view problem in an active recognition framework.
+Building these pairwise relationships then naturally extends to the **next-best-view problem** in an active recognition framework.

 To achieve this, we train a second Convolutional Neural Network to map directly from an observed image to next viewpoint.

 Finally, we incorporate this into a trajectory optimisation task, whereby the best recognition confidence is sought for a given trajectory length.